 “Fine, you can call it that,” the woman agrees.

 “With what goal do you expose the traitor and guide us to a known refuge?”
-Christophe asks.
+Christopher asks.

 “Your presence here is known only to me.
 No one else will know about it until morning, at the earliest.
 Only here are you safe.”